Ida deals new blow to Louisiana schools struggling to reopen

 “The last two years have already been so hard on them,” she said.

-Some children arrived back in class last month for the first time since the shutdowns began.
+Though many children spent most or all of last school year back in class, some children remained in virtual programs and arrived back in class last month for the first time since the shutdowns began.
 The return did not go smoothly, with nearly 7,000 infections of students and teachers reported in the opening weeks, a fact that led to quarantines, more shutdowns and more disruptions.

 The latest state standardized test scores, released in August, showed a 5% drop in proficiency among students across Louisiana, blamed largely on disruptions from COVID-19.
 Younger and poorer children fared worst, as did members of minority groups and those with English as a second language.